LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 1. Previous target in the active context.
 2. Next target in the active context.
-3. Previous horizontal peer at the active authored heading level, or previous structural sibling when the active context is unheaded.
+3. Previous horizontal peer at the active authored heading level; an unheaded context has no horizontal heading lane.
-4. Next horizontal peer at the active authored heading level, or next structural sibling when the active context is unheaded.
+4. Next horizontal peer at the active authored heading level; an unheaded context has no horizontal heading lane.
-5. Broaden to the authored outline parent for a heading-backed context, or the structural parent for an unheaded context.
+5. Broaden to the closest available shallower authored heading rank.
+From an unheaded context, enter the deepest authored level present.
-6. Narrow to the structural child on the current target's path, or advance to the next qualifying deeper context when that path has no child.
+6. Narrow to the closest available deeper authored heading rank on the current target's path, or advance to the next qualifying context at that rank when the path has none.
+From an unheaded context, enter the shallowest authored level present.
 7. Previous applicable peer context.
 8. Next applicable peer context.
 9. Exit the mode without OpenKeyNav moving focus.